Updated on April 15th, 2021

 Scholarships for Political Science Graduate Students

-Pursuing a graduate degree can be incredibly expensive.
-Luckily, there are scholarships for political science graduate students, allowing those who wish to go beyond a bachelor’s degree to do so without having to break the bank.
+Pursuing a graduate degree studying political science can be incredibly expensive.
+Luckily, there are scholarships for political science graduate students, allowing those who wish to go beyond a bachelor’s degree to do so without breaking the bank.

 - American Political Science Association Minority Fellowship Program